castai/terraform-provider-castai/docs/resources/node_configuration.md

 Optional:

-- `cache` (String) Cache type for the ephemeral OS disk.
-One of: ReadOnly, ReadWrite
+- `cache` (String, Deprecated) Deprecated: this field has no effect.
+Ephemeral OS disks always use ReadOnly cache strategy

 <a id="nestedblock--aks--loadbalancers"></a>